-Being assertive means being confident enough to express your feelings and opinions, while still valuing those of others.
-It’s important because it impacts directly on the way in which you interact with other people.
+Being assertive means being confident enough to clearly and effectively express your feelings and opinions, while still valuing those of others.
+It’s important because it impacts directly on the way that you communicate and interact with other people and helps build your self-esteem.

 Assertiveness involves being clear about what you feel, what you need and how it can be achieved.
 This requires confident, open body language and the ability to communicate calmly without attacking another person.
-Being assertive means:
+Being assertive involves the following skills.

 Learning to use these skills will help you to express your thoughts and feelings freely, speak up for yourself, know your rights, reason effectively and control your anger.

-When you enter into a discussion or an argument, there are several different ways in which you might behave and react to the situation.
+When you enter into a discussion or an argument, there are several different ways in which you might behave and react to the situation; these are known as passive, aggressive or assertive behaviours.

 Being assertive is completely different to being passive or aggressive.
 Assertiveness involves clear, calm thinking and respectful negotiation within a space where each person is entitled to their opinion.